gamedevpreneur/website/GDP/md/cs4b/0-hub.md

 You’ll learn advanced features like adding more projects to a solution, using code snippets and more.
 [/ContentCard]

-[ContentCard]
+[ContentCard preparation="true"]
 Bonus 4.
 LINQ
 /linq
 /img/cs4b/under-preparation.png
 ====
 You learned the basics of data structures in Chapter 4.
-But you didn’t learn the true power of them.
+But you didn’t learn the true power.

-With LINQ, you can unlock their full power and do various things in a few lines.
+With LINQ, you can unlock their full power.
+LINQ helps us do a lot of complicated things in just a few lines.
 [/ContentCard]

+[WaitlistModal /]

 [/ContentBlock]